-The following [[Put]] internal method is used by PutValue when V is a property reference with a primitive base value.
-It is called using base as its this value and with property P, value W, and Boolean flag Throw as arguments.
+The following [[Put]] internal method is used by PutValue when V is a property reference with a primitive base value. base is the value the internal method is called upon with property name P, value W, and Boolean flag Throw as arguments.
 The following steps are taken:

 - 1. Let O be ToObject(base). - 2.
 If the result of calling the [[CanPut]] internal method of O with argument P is false, then - a.
 If Throw is true, then throw a TypeError exception. - b.
-Else return. - 3.
+Else return undefined. - 3.
 Let ownDesc be the result of calling the [[GetOwnProperty]] internal method of O with argument P. - 4.
 If IsDataDescriptor(ownDesc) is true, then - a.
-If Throw is true, then throw a TypeError exception. - h Else return - 5.
+If Throw is true, then throw a TypeError exception. - b.
+Else return undefined. - 5.
 Let desc be the result of calling the [[GetProperty]] internal method of O with argument P. This may be either an own or inherited accessor property descriptor or an inherited data property descriptor. - 6.
-If IsAccessorDescriptor(desc) is true, then
+If IsAccessorDescriptor(desc) is true, then - a.

-- a.
 Let setter be desc.[[Set]] (see 8.10) which cannot be undefined. - b.
-Call the [[Call]] internal method of setter providing base as the this value and an argument list containing only W. - 7.
+Return the result of calling the [[Call]] internal method of setter providing base as the this value and an argument list containing only W. - 7.
 Else, this is a request to create an own property on the transient object O - a.
-If Throw is true, then throw a TypeError exception. - 8 Return
+If Throw is true, then throw a TypeError exception. - 8.
+Return undefined.